 In concert, Ms. Rigell has backed a wide variety of artists, including Celine Dion, Stevie Wonder, Yanni, and Josh Groban and has toured with Johnny Mathis.

 Ms. Rigell has a great love of Celtic music and in 2002, had the privilege of performing the Southeastern premier of the Celtic Harp Concerto with the Dekalb Symphony.
 In 2003, she was honored to join the Chieftains in concert as a tribute to the memory of their long time harper, Derek Bell.
 Of this performance, Jig Time International wrote, “Nella Rigell from Atlanta gave a very moving performance.”
+She was also featured on the Celtic Woman DVD, "Believe".
 Ms. Rigell maintains an active performing schedule in the group “Celtic Fire”, which includes the uillean pipes, Irish tin whistles, flute, fiddle and voice.

 As a teacher, Ms. Rigell was an artist affiliate with Agnes Scott College for more than twenty years and continues to maintain an active private studio.
 Her students have been members of the Atlanta Symphony Youth Orchestra, Metropolitan Youth Symphony Orchestra, Georgia Youth Symphony Orchestra, and All State Orchestra, including some who have been featured as concerto soloists.
 She has also served as a past president of the Georgia Chapter of the American Harp Society.